The Cost of Going to Rehab: How Much Does Rehab Cost?

 There are many options for rehab treatment, and the costs of rehab vary.
 It is possible for you to find a program for you or your loved one that is affordable and life-changing.

-If you’d like to know whether your insurance may cover the full or partial cost of rehabilitation at one of American Addiction Centers’ various rehab centers across the states, simple fill in your information in the form below.
+If you’d like to know whether your insurance may cover the full or partial cost of rehabilitation at one of American Addiction Centers’ various rehab centers across the states, give us a call at to learn more about your treatment options.

 If you believe you or someone you love may be struggling with addiction, let us hear your story and help you determine a path to treatment.